sshyran/tvb-recon/README.md

     The arguments:
     - <i>path_to_configurations_folder</i> represents the path to the patient configuration files (e.g. data_folder/configurations)
     - <i>path_to_dax_folder</i> represents the folder where the dax will be generated (e.g. data_folder/configurations/dax)

-    <br> This entry point has the disadvantage that the user should manually fill in all the configuration files.
+    This entry point has the disadvantage that the user should manually fill in all the configuration files.

 - <b>run_sequential.py</b>
     <br> This is a little more complex.
 It is used to start pipeline runs for a list of patients with similar configurations.
 As the name is suggesting, the runs will be started sequentially.